dlon/wfp-rs/README.md

 # WFP - Windows Filtering Platform Rust library

-⚠️ **This project is experimental and a work in progress.**

-A safe Rust library for the Windows Filtering Platform (WFP) API, providing an ergonomic interface for creating and managing network filters on Windows systems.
+A safe Rust library for the Windows Filtering Platform (WFP) API.
+This API is used for low-level network filtering.

 ## Adding wfp-rs to your project